shihaocao/scao-quartz-website/content/builds/tower-of-cards.md

 Looking back, sometimes I feel like we ask ourselves, why do we do things like this?
 What is the value of toy engineering projects?

-The answer I tell myself is that it’s a novel mental exercise to apply skills, theory, and philosophies to problems in a completely different field.
+The answer I tell myself is that it's a novel mental exercise to apply skills, theory, and philosophies to problems in a completely different field.
 It was fun to use rapid prototyping styles for a new material I had never worked with and to develop best practices on the fly.
 It was fun to try and explain why certain behaviors were happening, and then design around them.

 And maybe it was just awesome and cool.
 Inspiration and teaching are some of the best ways we can motivate progress.
 The tower gave me something to look forward to, and something to nerd out over with fellow engineers.
 Projects like these remind us that there are so many problems out there waiting to be solved, challenges waiting to be overcome.
 Someone just needs to dream of the solution, chase it, and tackle it.

 To dream that it is possible.
 That anything is possible.

 *Why should we go to Mars?
-Because it’s there.*
+Because it's there.*

 **Final Tips**